aliciawyy/aliciawyy.github.io/_posts/2019-06-12-usaco-wormholes.md

 The latter is easy to solve with recursion.
 We just need to jump 2 positions each time instead of 1.

 I have added in this step some pruning, like if two holes are immediate neighbors on a horizontal line, we do not need to continue.
+Here we count the non cycle cases because I think it is faster than to count cycle with pruning.

 In the worst case, we will have to enumerate all $(n - 1) * (n - 3) * ... * 1$ pairs sets.